uber-research/parallax/README.md

   "values": {
-    "overtones": {"length": 9, "pos tag": ["Noun"], "stopword": false}, "grizzly": {"length": 7, "pos tag": ["Adjective Sat", "Noun"], "stopword": false}, }
+    "overtones": {"length": 9, "pos tag": ["Noun"], "stopword": false}, "grizzly": {"length": 7, "pos tag": ["Adjective Sat", "Noun"], "stopword": false}, ...
   }
+}
 ```
-You can define your own type names, the supported types are boolean, numerical, categorical and set.
+You can define your own type names, the supported data types are `boolean`, `numerical`, `categorical` and `set`.
 Each key in the values dictionary is one label in the embeddings file and the associated dict has one key for each type name in the types dictionary and the actual value for that specific label.
-More in general:
+More in general, this is the format of the metadata file:
 ```
 {
   "types": {